|

 (the family) over the years and comes and goes as it pleases, they were

-fortunate yesterday it was in the area."
+fortunate yesterday it was in the whereabouts."

 my family owned a farm, we raised a wombat after it was found in